Dog Arthritis: 7 Natural Remedies for Pain Relief and Mobility

 • Healthy weight: Monitor your dog’s diet to prevent overweight, which could worsen joint pain.

-While these natural solutions are effective, some situations may require veterinary intervention, particularly if:
+While natural arthritis treatments are effective, some situations require immediate veterinary intervention:

 how to help dog with arthritis naturally